lateefj/gopgq/README.rst

 =====
-gopgq
+gq
 =====

-Message queue for Postgresql written in Go
+Message queue for experiments written in Go.